 Pathway 4 · Validation

-Peer-reviewed ROM/asymmetry → MSK injury prediction paper.
+Peer-reviewed ROM/asymmetry → MSK injury risk paper.
 Unlocks insurance licensing narrative.
 6–24 mo, $500K–$10M R&D.

 Same hardware.
 Protocol library + unit-aggregated dashboards + IL-4 gov cloud path. ~2 person-weeks of integration per pathway.